-Winter blues have you feeling like you need some sun?
+Winter blues, have you feeling like you need some sun?
 Planning on taking a winter vacation to Hawaii?
-Look no further, and check out these 15 excellent winter activities in Hawaii.
+Check out these 12 first-rate winter activities in Hawaii.
 Whether you’re hoping for a traditional or uniquely Hawaiian event, we have you covered.
 You may even get the chance to see some snow!

 Winter in Hawaii means big surf on the North Shore.
 Surfers from around the world gather together to compete in surf competitions such as the Van’s Triple Crown of Surfing, which is held annually on Oahu’s North Shore.
 Don’t expect to jump in the water unless you are a pro-surfer, but feel free to grab a bite in Haleiwa before joining the crowds lining the beach and watching Hawaii’s most popular sport.

-Looking for that one holiday event that will satisfy all your holiday needs?
+Looking for that one-holiday event that will satisfy all your holiday needs?
 Then head on down to the Mele Kalikimaka Marketplace held in the Neil Blaisdell Expo Hall.
-Here you can find a variety of holiday pop-up shops, baked goods and treats, kid-friendly activities, and more.
-Entry costs $4 or $5, but children 12 & under enter free!
+Here, you can find a variety of holiday pop-up shops, baked goods and treats, kid-friendly activities, and more.

 Perhaps you’ve just moved to the islands and miss picking your own Christmas trees.
 If so, a simple drive towards Haleiwa will take you by Helemano Farms.
 Helemano grows their own Christmas tree varieties such as Norfolk pines, Leyland cypress, Japanese Yoshino cedar, and Blue Ice and Carolina Sapphire trees.
 Support local and stop by Helemano Farms today!